-B3.5 Built form and context > 3.5.3 Public and private views Obje ectives Cont trols 01 02 To protect and enhance existing views and vistas from the public domain.
-To provide additional views and vistas from streets and other public spaces where opportunities arise.
-C1 Development is sited and designed so that the following public views are maintained or enhanced:a) significant views and vistas identified in the precinct maps in this Chapter B1 Residential Precincts and Chapter B2 Neighbourhood HCAs of this DCP; and
+В B3.5 Built form and context > 3.5.3 Public and private views 0 bjectives Cont rols 0 1 To protect and enhance existing views and vistas from the public domain.
+2 To provide additional views and vistas from streets and other public spaces where opportunities arise.
+C1 Development is sited and designed so that the following public views are maintained or enhanced: a) significant views and vistas identified in the precinct maps in this Chapter B1 Residential Precincts and Chapter B2 Neighbourhood HCAs of this DCP; and

-Objectives Controls role UDJe ectives Controls b) views from other public open space areas, particularly from ridgelines to Sydney Harbour and the Sydney CBD skyline.
+B3.5 Built form and context ▶ 3.5.3 Public and private views Objectives Controls b) views from other public open space areas, particularly from ridgelines to Sydney Harbour and the Sydney CBD skyline.
 C2 Vistas along streets are preserved or enhanced through sensitive development location and form.
-C3 Development on the low side of the street preserves district, iconic and harbour views from the street by: a) providing substantial breaks between buildings, front fences, car parking and other structures; and b) incorporating fences with transparent or open end panels at each side boundary to provide for views.
-C4 Roof forms on the low side of streets are designed to allow public views and add interest to the scenic outlook.
-Flat expansive roofs with vents, air conditioning units, plant equipment (including lifts and lift overruns) and similar structures are inappropriate.
-03 To encourage view sharing as a means of ensuring equitable access to views from private property.
-C5 Development is sited and designed to enable a sharing of views with surrounding private properties, particularly from the habitable rooms (refer to Figures 16 and 17).
-C6 Development steps down the hillside on a sloping site.
-C7 The design of the roof form (including roof terraces, lifts, lift overruns, stairwells, access hatches, screens, and other like structures) provides for view sharing.
+C3 Development on the low side of the street preserves district, iconic and harbour views from the surget by: a) providing substantial breaks between buildings, from fences, car parking and other structures; and b) incorporating fences with transparent or open end panels at each side boundary to provide for views.
+C4 Poof forms on the low side of streets are designed to allow public views and add interest to the scenic outlook.
+Flat expansive roofs with vents, air PIUG conditioning units, plant equipment (including lifts and lift overruns) and similar structures are inappropriate.
+O3 To encourage view sharing as a means ensuring equitable access to views from private property.
+C6 Development steps down the hillside on a sloping site. ad by MDCk C7 The design of the roof form (including roof terraces, lifts, lift overruns, stairwells, access hatches, screens, and other like structures) provides for view sharing.

-Objectives Cont Controls C8 Roof terraces are uncovered to provide for view sharing.
+Obje ectives Cont rols C8 Roof terraces are uncovered to provide for view sharing.
 All elements on roof terraces are to comply with the maximum building height control.
-Note: Access to roofs should not comprise visually prominent stand-alone structures such as lifts or large stairways, particularly on flat roofs.
-04 To ensure that views are not unreasonably compromised by landscaping. С9 The location and species of new tree planting frames and preserves public and private views.
+Note: Access to roofs should not comprise visually prominent stand-alone structure. such as lifts or large stairways, particularly on flat roofs.
+04 To ensure that views are not unreasonably compromised by landscaping.
+C9 C10 The location and species of new tree planting frames and preserves public and private views.
 Planting must not be used to moderately, severely or devastatingly block views in accordance with the Tenacity Land and Environment Court Principle.
-C10 In sloping areas, the location of new tree planting frames and preserves public views.
-This may be achieved: a) on the high side of streets- by concentrating new tree planting at the front of buildings within the side setbacks; and b) on the low side of streets-by concentrating new tree planting at the front of buildings outside the side setbacks (refer to Figure 17).
+In sloping areas, the location of new tree ans Am sughn planting frames and preserves public views.
+This may be achieved: a) on the high side of streets- by concentrating new tree planting at the front of buildings within the side setbacks; and ON MIDCE JONS IN b) on the low side of streets-by concentrating new tree planting at the front of buildings outside the side setbacks (refer to Figure 17).